 The idea is that while you may have the idea and technical skill to create a brilliant SaaS (software as a service) product, you will probably not have the range of experience, skills, and connections to capitalize on it to the maximum.

 The startup advisor you choose may even be an early-stage investor.
 At Starttech, we like to utilize this model.
 It allows us to have an active role in the startups we invest in.
-This is both through giving mentoring and access to our networks; but, also, through the lean acceleration program our startups also benefit from both strategic and practical assistance.
+This is both through giving mentoring and access to our networks; but, also, through the Venture Building program our startups also benefit from both strategic and practical assistance.

 Main roles and duties of an advisor